Finding better ways to provide the materials the world needs

 Join our team

-Following the tragic destruction of the rock shelters at Juukan Gorge, in the Pilbara region of Western Australia in May 2020, we are finding better ways™ to work with communities and Indigenous Peoples, particularly in how we protect heritage.
+Following the tragic destruction of the rock shelters at Juukan Gorge, in the Pilbara region of Western Australia in May 2020, we have changed the way we work with communities and Indigenous Peoples, particularly in how we protect heritage.
 We are moving to a model of co-management, working in partnership with Indigenous Peoples across our operations.
 Our approach aims to enhance our understanding and appreciation of Indigenous cultural heritage and ensure that Indigenous voices inform our planning and decision making.

-We have 12 active long-term impact benefits/participation agreements.
+We have 12 active long-term impact benefits/participation agreements in Canada.
 Our agreements include areas such as training and employment procurement, land and water management, joint environmental monitoring and community investment.
 We are also working in partnership with Indigenous communities to look at how we protect and preserve cultural heritage.

-Our approach to engagement with Aboriginal people and Torres Strait Islanders was fundamentally reshaped by key legal events in Australia with the High Court’s Mabo decision in 1992, and the introduction of Native Title legislation, which recognised Native Title to land in 1993.
-Under this law, the ‘right to negotiate’ provision facilitated a culture of agreement making in Australia.
+Our approach to engaging with Aboriginal and Torres Strait Islander Peoples was fundamentally reshaped by key legal events in Australia with the High Court’s Mabo decision in 1992, and the introduction of Native Title legislation, which recognised Native Title to land in 1993.
+Under this law, the “right to negotiate” provision facilitated a culture of agreement making in Australia.

-We were proud to be the first mining company in Australia to embrace Native Title to land and to form agreements with Traditional Owners.
-Today, we have many such agreements globally.
+We are proud to be the first mining company in Australia to embrace Native Title to land and to form agreements with Traditional Owners.

 In Canada, our first agreement was at the Diavik Diamond Mine, where, in 1999, we signed a Socio Economic Monitoring Agreement (SEMA) with the Northwest Territories government and 5 impacted Metis, First Nations and Inuit organisations.
 This was followed by the signing of individual Participation Agreements with each of the communities in 2000 and 2001.

-The development of new assets, such as Oyu Tolgoi in Mongolia, has also allowed us to explore agreement processes in a context that went beyond Indigenous groups to land-connected peoples more broadly.
+The development of new assets, such as Oyu Tolgoi in Mongolia, has also allowed us to explore agreement processes in a context that go beyond Indigenous groups to land-connected Peoples more broadly.

 Learn more about how and why we make agreements